Paint New Image

 Erase The Erase Tool

-With Erase you can remove anything from your drawn guide.
 If you don't like the size of the Erase tool you can adjust it with the Pen Size slider located on the right.

 Select Tool The Select Tool

-Select allows you to freely draw a rectangle you can move around anywhere on your canvas.
+Select allows you to freely draw a rectangle you can move around anywhere on your Canvas.

 The Select Tool in action!